lcskrishna/nn-tools/miopen-scripts/README.md

 ## MIOpen-Scirpts.

-These are generated files from miopen logs.
+These are generated files from miopen logs targetting inference.